dataArtisans/flink-training-web/lessons/connected-streams.md

 ![connected streams]({{site.images}}/connected-streams.svg)

-Connected streams can also used for implementing streaming joins, a topic that's covered in a later exercise on [enrichment joins]({{site.baseurl}}/exercises/eventTimeJoins.html).
+Connected streams can also used for implementing streaming joins, a topic that's covered in a later exercises.

 ## Example